ogarcia/docker-supysonic/README.md

 permanent data volume `/my/supysonic/data/supysonic.sock` that you can use with your web server.

-## Configuration via Docker variables
+## Configuration via container variables

-The `configure.py` script that configures Supysonic use the following Docker environment variables (please refer to [Supysonic readme][6] to know more about this settings).
+The `configure.py` script that configures Supysonic use the following container environment variables (please refer to [Supysonic readme][7] to know more about this settings).

 | Variable | Default value |
 | --- | --- |